 2.1 Effective policies and procedures are essential to ensure that all officers and members are aware of their roles and responsibilities in identifying and managing the risk of fraud.
 We continue to review and update these on an ongoing basis.
 All policies and associated documents are available on the Council's intranet.

 Whistleblowing Procedure

 2.2 The Council has a Whistleblowing Procedure available to all staff and members.
+The membership of the panel has been reviewed in the past 12 months.

 Anti-Fraud, Bribery and Corruption Strategy